astropy/halotools/docs/install.rst

     conda install -c conda-forge halotools

 Either pip or conda will install the latest official release of the code.
-If instead you want the latest master branch, you will need to build the code from source following the instructions in the next section.
+If instead you want the latest main branch, you will need to build the code from source following the instructions in the next section.

 .. note::